 The Takeaway From These Kettlebell Exercises

-There is one thing that is for certain about these kettlebell exercises.
-These movements are tried and true and they’ll give your MMA fitness and performance a kick ass upgrade.
-Implementing and being proficient at performing these kettlebell exercises for MMA and Combat will enhance your performance in the ring, or in a potentially dangerous scenario.
+One thing is for certain about these kettlebell exercises and that is these movements are tried and true because I have field tested these myself.
+In short, these movements will give your MMA fitness and performance a kick ass upgrade.
+Being proficient at performing these kettlebell exercises for MMA and Combat will enhance your performance in the ring.
 The best way for you to improve performance is to mimic movements that simulate the athletic and fight scenarios that may arise.

 What kettlebell exercises are you currently using in your MMA, Combat, or Military strength and conditioning?